 variables, no more than 6, in thousands of failure reports.

 Below are some of the research areas we're working on now.
 If you'd like to find out more on any of these topics, please email me: email@example.com.

 Covering array algorithms - better algorithms to produce 2-way through 6-way arrays.
 These include:

-We have friendly, formal and informal collaborations with an ever-growing number of researchers
+We have friendly, formal and informal collaborations with an ever-growing number of researchers, who include:

 Combinatorial testing is a growing field!
 The graph below charts research papers discussing combinatorial testing since 1995.
 (Information technology only, excludes combinatorial chemistry.)